VictoriaAutMors/Testing-system/README.md

   .ans - answer to task
   </p2>
-  <h1> DISCLAIMER: Test's folder name and contestant's task name sould be the same to work properly </h1>
+  <h1> DISCLAIMER: Task's folder name and contestant's task name sould be the same to work properly </h1>
   <h2> How to compile and run program: </h2>
   <ol>
   <li> open terminal in directory </li>